In This Article

 MyHeritage has a much smaller DNA database than other popular DNA testing services, which could affect the accuracy of their results.

-Their lab is certified by the College of American Pathologist (CAP), the highest level of certification.
-They also use the industry-standard in molecular testing to ensure accuracy and reproducibility of their results.
+Their lab is certified by the College of American Pathologists (CAP), the highest level of certification.
+They also use the industry standard in molecular testing to ensure the accuracy and reproducibility of their results.

 Most private DNA tests comply with the latest data privacy standards.
 If there are changes in their privacy policies, they will let you know.

-They’ll also give you full control over your data and always ask for your consent on what to do with it.
+Theyโll also give you full control over your data and always ask for your consent for its use.

 MyHeritage takes the privacy of your data very seriously.
-They allow you to download or delete your data and account at any time.
+They allow you to download or delete your data and account anytime.
 They also allow you to opt out of the DNA Matching program to ensure you stay private, decline consent for research, and manage your cookies.

-MyHeritage routinely reviews and improves their security and privacy practices.
+MyHeritage routinely reviews and improves its security and privacy practices.

 The MyHeritage testing process is very convenient.
 You can order tests on the website using a wide range of payment methods.